Is Your Digital Marketing Strategy at Odds with Your Climate Strategy?

 In this post, we cross-examine seven ways to align your organization’s digital marketing strategy with an impactful climate strategy.

 Marketers use the internet every day to promote our products, provide services and programs, advance our missions, and run key operations.
-However, some of these tactics can be at odds with proven climate strategies.
+However, some of these tactics are at odds with proven climate strategies.
+This creates numerous challenges for marketers.

 How might we create harmony between good digital marketing and impactful climate strategies grounded in science and environmental justice?
 Below are seven suggestions.